 The Sociology degree program offers a global perspective on how the social world works.
 As a discipline, sociology covers many areas, including individual interaction, gender, race, sport, the family, the economy, and social movements.
 The major teaches analytical and critical thinking skills and a variety of theories and methodologies with which students can analyze and understand today’s contemporary social issues and problems.
-As such, it provides solid training for students considering an array of careers and graduate degrees.
+As such, a bachelor’s in sociology provides solid training for students considering an array of careers and graduate degrees.

 As the national organization for sociologists, the American Sociological Association, through its Executive Office, is well positioned to provide a unique set of services to its members and to promote the vitality, visibility, and diversity of the discipline.
 Working at the national and international levels, the Association aims to articulate policy and implement programs likely to have the broadest possible impact for sociology now and in the future.

 Scholarships – Bachelor’s Degree in Sociology